Today In History

 Cleopatra VII — the last pharaoh of Egypt — died by suicide at age 39 after Octavian's forces conquered Alexandria, ending the Ptolemaic dynasty that had ruled Egypt for nearly 300 years.
 Her death turned Egypt into a Roman province and made Octavian (soon Augustus) the unchallenged ruler of the Mediterranean world, closing the Hellenistic era and opening the Roman Imperial age.

-Peter III of Aragon arrived in Sicily in 1282 after the Sicilian Vespers uprising drove out the hated French Angevins.
-Originally headed on a crusade against Tunisia, he diverted to Trapani at the Palermitans' request, beginning an Aragonese rule of Sicily that would last centuries.
+Peter III of Aragon arrived in Sicily in 1282 after the Sicilian Vespers uprising drove out the hated French Angevin rulers in a spontaneous revolt that began with an incident at a church outside Palermo.
+Originally sailing on a military expedition against the Hafsid Kingdom in Tunisia, Peter diverted his fleet to Trapani at the invitation of the Sicilian rebels who sought his claim to the throne through his wife.
+His intervention began an Aragonese presence in Sicily that would last for centuries and permanently altered the balance of power in the Mediterranean.

 The entire Dutch fleet was captured at anchor in the Texel Roads in 1799 by British forces that rode their horses across the sandbanks at low tide and took the ships by boarding.
 Thirteen ships of the line.
 Surrendered without a significant fight.
 The sailors on board had no orders to resist.
 It remains one of the only times in naval history that a cavalry charge captured a fleet.